Wondering why it’s important to read to your kids? Discover the long-term benefits of reading to children and how it can

 That’s what keystone habits are, as described in the book, Power of Habit by Charles Duhigg.
 These habits aren’t so much about doing one thing that leads to one result.
 Instead, they’re small changes that improve many aspects of your life.

-Like having a financially, emotionally and socially more successful life.
-All because your parents read to you at a young age.
+Imagine having a financially, emotionally, and socially more successful life—all because your parents read to you at a young age.
 Let’s talk about these benefits and the skills your child will reap from the simple act of being read to:

-1. A positive attitude towards reading and learning as an adult
+1. A positive attitude about reading and learning